trizen/sidef-book/syntax_and_semantics/control_flow/next.md

 }
 ```

-The statement can be used inside of all forms of loops.
+It can be used in all kinds of loops.